-This division deals with law enforcement in the park and the provision of safety measures for visitors and staff.
+This division also deals with law enforcement in the park and the provision of safety measures for visitors and staff.
 This involves patrolling and policing the campground, collecting fees and ensuring fee compliance by visitors, conducting search and rescue operations, and communication with the public regarding climbing and watercraft safety (kayak, canoe, raft, etc.).
-There are two full-time staff members; due to the extensive training necessary to fulfill this division's responsibilities, no seasonal staff are ever hired (Campbell, pers. comm., 2009).